chakrip82/contactBook/README.md

 # contactBookApp

+This contactBookApp allows the endUsers/Customers to store/manage their Contacts.

+Please see the complete problem statement in the Design Document.

 The following are the steps needed for executing the project.

 The following are the dependencies for executing this project